SamuelWatson89/d-i-y/README.md

 # DIY Catalogue

-D-I-Y is a online catalogue of home crafts and creations, with step by step tutorials on how to create different items in and around the home, or even something to better yourself.
+D-I-Y is a online catalogue of home crafts, creations lifstyle and heatlh projects, with step by step tutorials on how to create different items in and around the home, or even something to better yourself.
-It will feature unique user logins and editable step by step guides.
+Featuring unique user logins and editable step by step guides.

 ## UX

-The purpose of this project is to provide a place for creative types and diy enthusiasts to share they d-iy projects with other people.
-Allowing people to see their work and create along with the creator and achieve their own tak eon the project submitted by someone else.
+The purpose of this project is to provide a platform for creative, diy and fitness enthusiasts to share their projects with other people.
+Allowing people to see their work and create things along with the creator, and achieve their own take on the project submitted by someone else.

+Allowing users to sign up with an account and submit projects containg difficulty levels, steps by steps instructions, materials needed and a description of what they  have submitted.

+Making use of the Flask micro-framework and MongoDB to store information

 [Part 1](doc/part1.jpg)
 [Part 2](doc/part2.jpg)